MartijnNieuwenhuizen/looklive-server/README.md

 # Make a One Page Application
 ## Explenation
-If JS is running -> change the window.location.hash from '/' to '/#feed'.
-At this point JS is taking over.
+If JS is running -> the window.location.hash is changed from '/' to '/#feed' and JS is taking over.